-If you feel ill on a final exam day, you should not attend the exam (see "Your personal health and class attendance" above).
+If you feel ill on a final exam day, you should not attend the exam (see "Class attendance and COVID-19 guidance" above).
 If you miss the exam for other reasons, you will need to present your situation to the Dean's Office of your Faculty to be considered for a deferred exam.
 See the Calendar for detailed regulations.
 In Mathematics, generally students sit the next available exam for the course they are taking, which could be several months after the original exam was scheduled.